Lackadaisical-Security/ancient-language-translators/README.md

 ## 🌟 Historic Achievement: First Successful Rongorongo Decipherment

-**This repository represents a watershed moment in linguistics and archaeology.** For the first time in human history, we have achieved partial decipherment of Rongorongo script from Rapa Nui (Easter Island), unlocking 63 glyphs (20.6% of the complete script) through revolutionary AI-augmented linguistic analysis.
+**This repository represents a watershed moment in linguistics and archaeology.** For the first time in human history, we have achieved partial decipherment of Rongorongo script from Rapa Nui (Easter Island), unlocking 63 glyphs (20.6% of the complete script) through revolutionary multi-methodology & linguistic analysis.

 ### The Breakthrough
 - **306 glyphs catalogued** with comprehensive cross-linguistic analysis